MaxymilianM/Collatz_Sequence_Program/README.md

 cmake .
 ```

-Or create a `build` directory to store the generated files by CMake:
+Or create a `build` directory to store the generated files by CMake.
+Notes: instruction is for the Program_1, but for the Program_2 steps almost the same.

 ```
+cd Program_1
 mkdir build
 cd build/
 cmake ..